ArdaGen/Multi_Class_Semantic_Segmentation/README.md

-CNN_for_electron_tomography_segmentation_of_catalytic_materials
+# CNN_for_electron_tomography_segmentation_of_catalytic_materials

-Code for the U-Net model, train model and evaluation
+Code for train model, unet model and evaluation

-Training and validation data set
+Training and validation data set include ground-truth images and annotations